krishnan-mani/the-cf-workshop/doc/kata-2/observations.md

+- How was the lifecycle configuration created for the Auto Scaling Group?
 - Troubleshooting stack failures using `--on-failure`
-- Comments on the usage of `Parameters`
+- Introducing and using `Parameters`
-- How was the lifecycle configuration created for the Auto Scaling Group?
 - Using the security group Id (as opposed to security group name)
 - Practices to follow when evolving a template
     - one change at a time
-    - use change-sets
+    - using change-sets
     - provisioning stacks from scratch versus updating stacks
 - Aspects not covered:
     - `UpdatePolicy` for `AutoScalingGroup`